G-D-Petrov/PersonalBlog/posts/build-blog.md

 These articles helped me to understand how to implement dark mode and how to style the markdown content.

 After I had dark mode working, I was happy with the result.
-There are still some things that I would like to improve, like the formating of the paragrphs in the markdown.
+There are still some things that I would like to improve, like the formatting of the paragrphs in the markdown.
 But overall, it is a good version that can be used, so I decided to publish it on Vercel.

 ## Conclusion